GA-SEB-8/Unit02-Week02-Day01-Mongoose-Relationships/mongoose-relationships-lab/README.md

 * ✅ `GET /doctors` — list all doctors
 * ✅ `GET /doctors/new` — form to add a new doctor
 * ✅ `POST /doctors` — create a new doctor
-* ✅ `GET /doctors/:id` — show doctor details with all their appointments (populate!)
+* ✅ `GET /doctors/:id` — show doctor details with all their appointments

 > Only implement **Create** and **Read** for doctors.